 “Assumptions are the termites of relationships.”—Henry Winkler.

 Make agreements with your partner, don’t expect them to act how you want or read your mind.
 Make agreement talks a regular habit.
-Perhaps set up a regular date night to discuss agreements on how you will add even more joy into your relationship, how you will commit to developing yourselves.
+Perhaps set up a regular date night to discuss agreements on how you will add even more joy into your relationship, and how you will commit to developing yourselves.

 Relationships are not always easy, so be patient.
 Feel proud of yourself for reading this article and taking a step towards developing greater intimacy in your relationship.